Intersport Racing

 Intersport Racing is an American auto racing team founded by Jon Field.
 In its first iteration, it was based in Dublin, Ohio.
 They previously operated two Oreca FLM09 sports cars in the American Le Mans Series.
 Though absent from racing for nearly 15 years, they are set to return to competition in 2026 in the IMSA Sportscar Championship.
 They will operate in a partnership with HMD Motorsports and be based at HMD's facility in Brownsburg, Indiana.
-At current, the company has transitioned into diet supplements.

 History

 Beginnings

 The team was founded in 1998 by IMSA GT Championship driver Jon Field.
 Pickett bought a Riley & Scott Mk III and raced it in the WSC class.
 Car number 28 made its début at the 1998 12 Hours of Sebring with Field joined by Butch Brickell and Rick Sutherland but retired after 173 laps.
 The team finished fourth in the WSC standings.

 1999 saw the birth of the American Le Mans Series.
 Intersport entered the 1999 season with a brand new Ford powered Lola B98/10 chassis, although Intersport did use a Riley & Scott Mk III for some events.
-The team raced in the LMP class for the season and team principal Jon Field recruited Ryan Jones and Chris Goodwin for the first round of the season at Sebring.
+The team raced in the LMP class for the season and team principal Field recruited Ryan Jones and Chris Goodwin for the first round of the season at Sebring.
 The car finished 19th overall and eleventh in class.
 The team did not score any podiums afterwards and did get some points finishes.
 Intersport finished ninth in the teams championship.

 2000 saw Intersport remain in the top LMP class in ALMS with a brand new Lola B2K/10 chassis to be raced in every round with the exception of the Sebring round where the team would race the B98/10 of the previous year.
 Intersport also raced in the Grand-Am Road Racing Championship with the same cars as raced in ALMS.
 Field drove mainly in 2000 with Oliver Gavin and Rick Sutherland.
 They did pick up an impressive second-place finish at the Watkins Glen 6 Hours.
 Intersport finished seventh in the Grand-Am teams championship, whilst finishing sixth in the ALMS.

 2001

 2001 saw Intersport earning success, particularly in Grand-Am where Intersport won two events in the season in the top SRP class, winning at Mid-Ohio and Phoenix in the Lola B2K/10-Judd.
-Oliver Gavin was once again Jon Field's teammate for the season.
+Oliver Gavin was once again Field's teammate for the season.
 For ALMS duties, Jon gave his son Clint Field an opportunity to race alongside his father.
 Jon switched between Clint and Rick Sutherland throughout the season.
 Racing the same Lola-Judd in Grand-Am, the car did finish in the points but did not pick up any wins or podiums due to tough competition from Audi Sport who race in the LMP900 class with Intersport.
 The team finished sixth in the teams championship out of eight teams.
-Intersport did well in Grand-Am, finishing fourth in the teams championship and Jon Field, fourth in the drivers.
+Intersport did well in Grand-Am, finishing fourth in the teams championship and Field, fourth in the drivers.